 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

-Peanut Butter Pretzel Brownies!
-These brownies are always the hit of the party!
-Featuring a peanut pretzel chocolate chip crust, and an amazing peanut butter chocolate frosting – you’ll be in heaven!
+Peanut butter pretzel brownies feature a peanut pretzel chocolate chip crust, and an amazing peanut butter chocolate frosting - you'll be in heaven!

 It’s been a while since I popped in over here, and it’s because we’ve just kicked off our summer vacation with our first Road Trip of the season.
 If you follow me on instagram, you’ve seen some of our last adventure.
 Since our boys are older and have so many activities that keep them busy, the window of time we have to travel is very small.
 Some of our favorite family memories are from our travel adventures, so we like to take them as often as we can.
 Although the places change, one road trip food stays the same:

 Peanut Butter Pretzel Brownies

 Yes, my road trip peanut butter pretzel brownies recipe features all 3 flavors in one amazing pan!
 Peanut butter pretzel brownies starts with a delicious crust complete with pretzels, peanuts, and chocolate chips.
 Add in a middle layer of cakey brownies, followed by an amazing peanut butter chocolate frosting.
 Yes, they are ooey gooey, so be sure to pack a roll of paper towels!
 These have been my kiddos favorite dessert for several years, and they beg for them.
 How the peanut butter pretzel brownies became a mandatory road trip food - well, that’s a funny story!

 This post is sponsored by World Market and all opinions are my own.
 This post also contains affiliate links.
 I only recommend products or services I use personally and believe would be a good fit for my readers.
 This comes at no added cost to you!